Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

-Let us now consider what sort of structure the 2-graph states comes equipped with.
+Let us now consider what sort of structure the 2-graph operators comes equipped with.
 We start by studying the geometry of planar graphs on $\Sigma$ with no self-intersections, where we keep track of faces.
+The goal of this section is to extend the \textbf{Definition \ref{coproducts}} of the "local" coproducts to the geometric setting on the 2-graph $\Gamma$.